Connecticut Application to Connect

 The EDC requires that the isolation device be visible and in close proximity (10 feet or less) to the main utility panel.
 It must be clearly identified if the AC Disconnect Switch is not located within 10 feet of the meter.
 Variances must be approved in writing.

-Refer to the Residential Inverter-Based Generators 20 kW or less Guidelines and Exhibit B in the Fast Track & Study Process Technical Requirements for more information.
+Refer to the Residential Inverter-Based Generators 20 kW or less Guidelines, DER Information and Technical Requirements and Exhibit B in the Fast Track & Study Process Technical Requirements for more information.

 Proof of insurance